miso-lims/walkthroughs/4-0-sequencing.md

 1. On the Run assigned to you, scroll down to the _Containers_ section.
 1. Search for the pool you previously created and double click to assign it to the lane.
-If you did not tick the _Ready to Run_ box when creating the Pool, you may need to untick the _Only Ready to Run pools?_ option next to the Available Pools search field.
+If you did not mark the pool as _Ready to Run_ when creating it, you may need to untick the _Only Ready to Run pools?_ option next to the Available Pools search field.
 1. Click the _Select Study_ button on the Lane to accept the default Study for your project.
 This may not be necessary if a study has already been associated with the pool.